 Sustainability considerations when adopting arbitration technology

-If you’re thinking of adopting technology for arbitration, it’s important to ask questions about a vendor’s sustainability practices as part of your selection process.
+If you’re thinking of adopting technology for greener arbitration, it’s important to ask questions about a vendor’s sustainability practices as part of your selection process.

-How do you handle your documents?
+How do they handle documents?

 Different technologies will take distinct approaches to document management.
 If you have your documents sitting on a server being accessed via Windows Explorer it is likely that the team will share those documents via e-mail or save local versions to make annotations, for example, generating an enormous amount of duplicates saved in different servers and, therefore, contributing to energy waste.